PostHog/posthog.com/contents/handbook/engineering/beginners-guide/notes/github.md

 showTitle: true
 ---

-# Git Setup
+# GitHub Setup

 ## Email

-It is ok to use a GitHub account that is associated with your personal (or non-PostHog) email address.
+It is a common scenario to use a GitHub account that is associated with your personal (or non-PostHog) email address.

 That will mean that notifications about PostHog work don't go to your PostHog account.
 Which can make them easier to miss.